The Mediterranean island of Malta is a wonderful destination for anyone who enjoys history, culture and food.

 If you really want to sample some traditional Maltese food, then try the tiny neighbouring island of Gozo (still part of Malta).

-Go to the Ta’Rikardu restaurant, it’s nestled in the walls of Gozo’s Citadel.
-It doesn’t have a menu but is best for local snacks including sun-dried tomatoes, goat’s cheese and delicious Maltese bread.
+Go to the Ta’Rikardu restaurant, it’s nestled within the walls of Gozo’s Citadel.
+It doesn’t have a menu but is best for local snacks, including sun-dried tomatoes, goat’s cheese and Maltese bread.

 It seems as though every village in Gozo hosts its own festival each summer.
 The island is deeply religious and many saints have their feast days during this season.

 If you’re lucky enough to spend some time at a local celebration, you must sample some of the delicacies.